9brada6/tabs-with-posts/tests/manual_testing.md

 1. The tab buttons text should not have space before/after the HTML tags, because text-decoration might be applied wrong.
 2. Test how each article block style works with show more posts button.
+3. Test the hover/focus state of the elements, to not differ between them(or to have a specific style)(or to not work at all).

 ## CSS of Tabs